leost3/secretsanta/README.md

 # SECRET SANTA

 > Enter the name of all family members and then make the draw!
 To see who you pick, just enter your name =)
+> There must be at least 4 participants, beacuse if there's 3 persons being 2 of them a couple, one of the couple will always draw the other one.

 ## Installation